Basilica Interior

 Make the most of your time with us!
 Below are activities to give you a well-rounded experience, as well as info about our amenities.

-• There is no admission fee for our museum.
-In the museum, see artifacts from Elizabeth Ann Seton’s life and view exhibits that highlight how her legacy has lived on, like our Civil War Sisters exhibit.
+• There is no admission fee for our brand new museum.
+In the museum, see artifacts from Elizabeth Ann Seton’s life and view exhibits that highlight how her legacy has lived on through hands-on activities and technology.

 • Self-guided tours of our site are always available; simply pick up the Map & Guide at our Visitor Center.